IAIA25 Sessions

 Conference Topic: T3.
 Evidence-based policymaking

 AI capabilities are set to reshape impact assessment, particularly cumulative effects analysis at the intersection of decarbonization and Indigenous self-determination.
-Experts from academia, industry, and Indigenous communities will discuss AI's roles and risks in balancing sustainability, community well-being, and Indigenous rights through IA.
+Experts from academia, industry, and Indigenous organizations will discuss AI's roles and risks in balancing sustainability, community well-being, and Indigenous rights.

 Acceptance Status: approve